ldraney/az-trial-infra/README.md

    - Go to `Settings > Secrets > Actions > New Repository Secret`.
    - Add a secret named `AZURE_CREDENTIALS` with the JSON output of `az ad sp create-for-rbac`.

+For more instructions on setting up Azure from scratch, go to [ldraney/az-trial-docs](https://github.com/ldraney/az-trial-docs/tree/master)

 ## Usage

 1. Clone the repository: